1414C/SLViewer/README.md

 The only objects supported are ABAP Classes, ABAP Function Groups and ABAP SE38-type programs.
 If the source file contains other object-types, the unsupported objects will be skipped over.
-It would be relatively simple to add support for additional object-types, however most meaningful aspects of ABAP-stack development can be captured with those presently supported.
+It would be relatively simple to add support for additional object-types, however most meaningful aspects of ABAP-stack development can be captured with those presently supported.  * this is no longer true, as ABAP CDS views are both powerful and pervasive...

 A notable exclusion is ABAP Repostitory content (DDIC).